-To lessen the effects of allergic rhinitis during pollen season, the American Academy of Allergy, Asthma, and Immunology suggests the following:
+To reduce the effects of allergic rhinitis during pollen season, do the following:

-Minimize outdoor activities early in the morning, between 5 a.m. and 10 a.m., when pollen is most prevalent.
+Reduce outdoor activities early in the morning between 5 a.m. and 10 a.m.
+This is

 Keep car windows closed when traveling.

-Take vacations in areas where pollen is not as prevalent, such as the ocean.
+Take vacations in areas where pollen is not as common, such as the ocean.

-Give your child his or her medications, as prescribed by his or her health care provider.
+Give your child his or her medicines, as prescribed by the healthcare provider.